RobinKohrs/gammaGlacierOffset/notes.md

-This repo will contain the code for performing the offset tracking with gamma
+This repo will contain the code for performing the offset tracking with gamma.
+Winter Semester 2020/21.
+Authorship:
+Robin Kohrs, Konstantin Schellenberg, University of Jena, M.Sc.
+Geoinformatics.

 # Flowchart